 Designed to facilitate the application of theory to practice in instructional design.
 Emphasis placed on teacher decision-making, instructional effectiveness, student interaction, and evaluative processes.
 All courses have a research and practice component but specific prerequisites vary by section.

 EDUC 525.
-Reading Development and Strategies across the Content Areas.
+Content Area Literacy.
 4 credits.